Everyday Nourishing Foods

 I like to serve millet porridge in both sweet and savory versions.
 Add milk, sweetener of your choice, and fresh fruits for sweet porridge.

 And for savory millet porridge, add yogurt and season it with spices like red chili powder, cumin powder, black pepper powder, and salt.
 Finally, add salad veggies like cucumber, tomatoes, and onions for crunchiness.
-You can check my savory oatmeal recipe to see all the savory variations you can make with any porridge.

 Recipes to use cooked millet